 Making the impossible possible, stalking archery antelope with a bow, made easier.

-The American pronghorn is perfectly suited for the terrain of the West.
-Their eyes – the largest of any North American ungulate – are their best line of defense against predators.
+The American pronghorn is perfectly suited for the terrain of the West making it impossible to stalk an archery antelope.
+Their eyes – the largest of any North American ungulate - are their best line of defense against predators.
 They survive by spotting danger from miles away.
 To top that off, their eyes are situated in such a way they have a 300-degree field of view.

 In order to utilize this defense, they hold to the open prairies and grasslands.
 When danger approaches, they take advantage of their speed and endurance, running away at top speeds nearing 60 mph.
 They survive by making themselves hard to approach.